stappersg/vBook/src/reference/vSL/stages.md

 This early detection of inappropriate mails has several advantages :

-- the responsibility is on the remote SMTP client side,
+- The responsibility is on the remote SMTP client side,
-- it consumes less CPU and disk resources,
+- It consumes less CPU and disk resources,
-- the system is more reactive.
+- The system is more reactive.

 However as the SMTP transfer must end within a deadline, a system facing a heavy workload may have difficulties to respond in time.